2025 FIRST Tech Challenge (FTC) Qualifier: SW Metro

 Help run the thrilling Robot Chaos combat robotics competition — where custom-built bots face off in the arena!

 • Field / Match Supervisor – Manage match flow and arena safety.
+Also does the inspections of robots.

 • Judges – Score matches and ensure fair play.